kurtisdmiller/personal-site/content/course/public-speaking/resources/oral-citations-in-presentations.md

 -----------------------------------

-Then, whenever you bring up new information in the same source, you only need to make sure we know where you got it, but you don’t need to give us all of the same information again.
+Then, whenever you bring up new information in the same source, you only need to make sure we know where you got it, but you don't need to give us all of the same information again.
 These subsequent citations have the same function as the brief in-text citations that go throughout a paper.
 You can say things like:

   * "Burton's book also argues…"
-  * “She goes on to say…”
+  * "She goes on to say…"
-  * “In the same article…”
+  * "In the same article…"
-  * “But Davis takes issue with this point…”
+  * "But Davis takes issue with this point…"
-  * “Samir quotes Bill Clinton as saying ‘…’”
+  * "Samir quotes Bill Clinton as saying '…'"
   * Remember: every direct quotation should include a page number (or equivalent)

 Watch out for These Mistakes!
 -----------------------------

   * Be certain you are citing the right thing.
-If someone is quoted in an article then you should say that they were quoted in the article – you should not cite them directly!
+If someone is quoted in an article then you should say that they were quoted in the article -- you should not cite them directly!
   * When you are putting citations in your outline or on your speaking notes[^citations-on-speaking-notes], you should write them as you